 More can be achieved when partnering with stakeholders to deliver shared goals using collective expertise and resources.
 Throughout the development of the Fitzroy Regional Transport Plan, Transport and Main Roads has built relationships with stakeholders from all levels of government, business and industry.
-These relationships will be further developed in delivering the actions outlined in this plan.
+These relationships will be further developed in delivering the actions outlined in this Plan.
 Opportunities for partnering include:

-- collaborative planning leveraging knowledge from researchers, universities and education providers - inviting project development support from individuals or organisations with an interest in implementing an initiative or action - establishing funding partnerships to accelerate action delivery and realise economic or commercial benefits, for example, through market-led proposals or publicprivate partnerships - providing resource support such as human resources, equipment or material.
+- collaborative planning leveraging knowledge from researchers, universities and education providers - inviting project development support from individuals or organisations with an interest in implementing an initiative or action - supporting and encouraging private sector investment through project facilitation to accelerate action delivery and realise economic or commercial benefits, for example, through investment facilitation or publicprivate partnerships - providing resource support such as human resources, equipment or material.